mrussek/mrussek.github.io/_posts/2024-01-06-reproducing-some-weightwatcher-results-locallly.md

 ---
 layout: post
-title: Reproducing Some weightwatcher Results Locally"
+title: Reproducing Some weightwatcher Results Locally
 date: 2024-01-06
 ---
 I've always personally thought that some of the results driving the development of the [`weightwatcher`](https://weightwatcher.ai/) library to be fascinating.
 I understand that they have several papers and explain what they do on their website, but I want to re-confirm one of their core observations, without double-checking to make sure it's true first.